big-children/big-children/README.md

-- 👋 Hi, I’m @Ali Dogan big-children
+- 👋 Hi, I’m @Ali Dogan
 - 👀 I’m interested in Cloud and Data
 - 🌱 I’m currently learning Data science(lifelongLearner) tools to implement in Cloud
 - 💞️ I’m looking to collaborate with everyone